 Undergraduates usually receive academic credit for research activities or students who hold college work-study grants may earn their grant money.
 In the summer, a salary or stipend is often possible.
-Some students explore career options through undergraduate research, and many make original contributions to their chosen fields.
+Students explore career options through undergraduate research, and many make original contributions to knowledge in their chosen fields.

-The University's Undergraduate Research Program promotes undergraduate interest in research by serving as a general information source.
-The Program also administers the Degree with Distinction and the senior thesis portion of the Honors Degree with Distinction requirements, and it offers research funding in the form of Undergraduate Research Grants (to defray the research expenses of students and their faculty sponsors) and Scholarships (to enable selected students to work on research full time during the summer)
+The University's Undergraduate Research Program assists undergraduates interested in research by serving as a central information and referral source.
+The Program also administers the Degree with Distinction and the senior thesis portion of the Honors Degree with Distinction requirements, and it offers research funding in the form of Undergraduate Research Grants (to defray the research expenses of students and their faculty sponsors) and Scholarships (to enable selected students to work on research full time during the summer).

-Each year, the Undergraduate Research Program sponsors a

-spring symposium and invites all Honors Degree with Distinction and Degree with Distinction students to present their research findings.
-Science, Engineering and CHEP Scholars present an annual poster session, and McNair, UUS, Arts, Humanities, and Social Science Scholars present their work at annual research events.
+Each year, the Undergraduate Research Program sponsors a spring symposium at which candidates for Distinction and Degree with Distinction students present their research findings.
+Science, Engineering and CHEP Scholars present several annual poster sessions, and McNair, UUS, Arts, Humanities, and Social Science Scholars present their work at annual research events.